ucsb-cs8-w18-matni/ucsb-cs8-w18-matni.github.io/_lab/lab04.md

 Copy the file <code><a href="http://cs.ucsb.edu/~zmatni/cs8w18/labs/lab04/lab04.py" target="_blank">http://cs.ucsb.edu/~zmatni/cs8w18/labs/lab04/lab04.py</a></code> using the Linux <b>cp</b> command and place it in whatever folder you choose to work on this project (presumably <code>~/cs8/lab04/</code>).

 **Step 1B:** Start IDLE.
 Then, select &quot;File-&gt;Open&quot; and open the lab04.py that you just copied.
-Now that you have it open, you can start designing the 5 functions that you need for this lab: printSortedListAscending, printSortedListDescending, CheckList, ListAverage, ListMedian. **BE VERY CAREFUL ABOUT NAMING THE FUNCTIONS EXACTLY WHAT I ASK YOU TO NAME THEM!**
+Now that you have it open, you can start designing the 5 functions that you need for this lab: printSortedListAscending, printSortedListDescending, checkList, ListAverage, ListMedian. **BE VERY CAREFUL ABOUT NAMING THE FUNCTIONS EXACTLY WHAT I ASK YOU TO NAME THEM!**

 **Step 2A:** printSortedListAscending